Shipwreck Diving on Gunboat C-55, Isla Mujeres

 This wreck is just a 25-minute boat ride from Isla Mujeres.
-Gunboat C-55 and Gunboat C-58 were both laid to rest on the sea floor, quite close to each other.
+Gunboat C-55 and Gunboat C-58 were laid to rest on the sea floor, quite close to each other.

 These two wrecks were sunk by the Mexican government, creating artificial reefs to be used for diving, and have proven to be a top destination for divers visiting the area.